Beilis affair: Search for Yushchinskyi's murderer

-In those same days, Fenenko received information: Cheberyak, in connection with Rudzinsky's arrest, is very afraid that the investigation will find out who "Vanka-ryzhiy" and "Kolka-matrosik" are.
-Ivanov informed him that these are the nicknames of two thieves from Cheberyak's gang: Ivan Latyshev and Nikolai Mandzelevsky.
-Latyshev was in custody, Fenenko immediately interrogated him regarding Yushchinsky's murder and met decisive resistance: "To the questions whether I visited Cheberyakova, I do not wish to answer until you tell me what you accuse me of, and although you, investigator, tell me that you do not accuse me of anything, I still do not wish to answer the questions".
+In those same days, Fenenko received information: Cheberyak, in connection with Rudzinsky's arrest, is very afraid that the investigation will find out who "Vanka-ryzhiy" (lit.
+Vanka [Ivan] the Redhead) and "Kolka-matrosik" (lit.
+Kolka [Nikolay] the Little Sailor) are.
+Ivanov informed him that these are the nicknames of two thieves from Cheberyak's gang: Ivan Latyshev and Nikolay Mandzelevsky.
+Latyshev was in custody, Fenenko immediately interrogated him regarding Yushchinskyi's murder and met decisive resistance: "To the questions whether I visited Cheberyakova, I do not wish to answer until you tell me what you accuse me of, and although you, investigator, tell me that you do not accuse me of anything, I still do not wish to answer the questions".
 From this, Fenenko concluded that Latyshev was involved in the murder.

-On January 20, Shredel reported to the head of the Police Department Beletsky that he had "firm grounds to assume that the murder of the boy Yushchinsky occurred with the participation of the above-mentioned Cheberyakova and the deprived of rights criminal prisoners Nikolai Mandzelevsky and Ivan Latyshev."
-This was written just in those days when the case accusing Beilis of the ritual murder of Yushchinsky was completed and transferred to the court.
+On January 20, Shredel reported to the head of the Police Department Beletsky that he had "firm grounds to assume that the murder of Yushchinskyi occurred with the participation of the above-mentioned Cheberyakova and the deprived of rights criminal prisoners Nikolay Mandzelevsky and Ivan Latyshev."
+This was written just in those days when the case accusing Beilis of Yushchinskyi's murder was completed and transferred to the court.

 Further, the circle of Cheberyak's accomplices was determined.
 In particular, it was established that among the thieves in Cheberyak's circle, on March 12, Singayevsky, Rudzinsky, and Latyshev were at liberty in Kiev, and they left Kiev by express train to Moscow early in the morning of March 13; on March 16, they were detained in a Moscow beer hall and extradited to Kiev, but soon released.
-Kirichenko interrogated Rudzinsky's family and found out that on March 12 he was absent approximately between 8 and 12 a.m., and, coming home after 12 o'clock, demanded from his mother that she urgently redeem his pawned suit and discharge him, saying that he was going to Kovel.
+Kirichenko interrogated Rudzinsky's family and found out that on March 12, he was absent approximately between 8 and 12 a.m., and, coming home after 12 o'clock, demanded from his mother that she urgently redeem his pawned suit and discharge him, saying that he was going to Kovel.

-All this gave Ivanov grounds to recognize the data collected by him as "completely sufficient material for accusing not Mendel Beilis, but Vera Cheberyak, Latyshev, Rudzinsky, and Singayevsky of the murder of Yushchinsky," to ask Chaplinsky for permission to arrest Cheberyak and Singayevsky (Rudzinsky and Latyshev were already in custody, and Latyshev on June 12 1912 threw himself out of the investigator's office window).
+All this gave Ivanov grounds to recognize the data collected by him as "completely sufficient material for accusing not Mendel Beilis, but Vera Cheberyak, Latyshev, Rudzinsky, and Singayevsky of the murder of Yushchinskyi," to ask Chaplinsky for permission to arrest Cheberyak and Singayevsky (Rudzinsky and Latyshev were already in custody, and Latyshev on June 12, 1912, threw himself out of the investigator's office window).
 Chaplinsky refused.
-Information about Ivanov's solving of Yushchinsky's murder was reported by Chaplinsky to the Minister of Justice, and by Colonel Shredel — to the Minister of Internal Affairs.
+Information about Ivanov's solving of Yushchinskyi's murder was reported by Chaplinsky to the Minister of Justice, and by Colonel Shredel to the Minister of Internal Affairs.
 Both these reports were ignored.
 At the same time, the preparation of the trial against Beilis continued.